shirap2/recipe-app2/README.md

 # Recipe App

 A simple recipe app built with Node.js, Express, MongoDB, and React.
-This app allows users to create, view, and manage their recipes with a user-friendly interface.

 ## Features